wikimedia/mediawiki-tools-api-testing/README.md

 ### Configuration

-The Action API test suite needs some configuration that tells it how to access the target wiki.
-This configuration is contained in the `config.json` file:
+The Action API test Suite needs some configuration that tells it how to access the target wiki.
+A default configuration is contained in the `configs/default.json` file:

 ```json
 {